-- complete a "Change of Status or Major" form, including justification for change, indicating graduate program desired; - 2. have completed six graduate hours with a minimum grade point average of 3.0 prior to requesting change of status; and - 3. fulfill all application requirements as set forth by the graduate program.
+- complete a "Change of Status or Major" form, including justification for change, indicating graduate program desired; - 2. have completed six graduate hours with a minimum GPA of 3.00 prior to requesting change of status; and - 3. fulfill all application requirements as set forth by the graduate program.